 - Emergency Numbers – 115 for Police, Fire and Rescue

+When deciding the best time to visit Suriname, the weather plays a big role.
 The climate in Suriname is tropical and characterized by high precipitation, humidity and hot temperatures.
 Luckily, the searing temperatures are kept within reasonable limits by trade winds blowing from the north-east.

 Suriname experiences four seasons: two dry seasons from August to November and February to April, and two wet seasons from April to August and November to February.
 The seasons are of a very loose definition, as none are ever completely dry or wet; this is something to bear in mind when packing for your trip – always pack a good quality light raincoat, light clothing and finally, shades.